 Droitwich Spa offers a good range of places to eat and drink, ranging from pubs to coffee shops, takeaways and sandwich bars.
 For further information visit www.visitdroitwichspa.com.
 There is also catering in Vines Park for the festival.

 Public Toilets are located in St. Andrews Square Shopping Centre and Lido Park.
-For further information visit the Public Toilet section of the Wychavon District Council website here.
-Additional toilets will be available in Vines Park.
+Additional portable toilets will be available on-site in Vines Park.